RTradeLtd/Temporal/docs/ARCHITECTURE.md

 ### How It Works

 Payment Orchestration is done using smart contracts.
-File hosting will be paid for using the Rally Trade Coin (RTC), or with ether for a 5% markup.
+File hosting will be paid for using the Rally Trade Coin (RTC), or with ether.
 Everytime you wish to pay for data storage, you must submit the necessary payment to a smart contract, along with inputting the name of the hash you wish to pin, or uploading the file through our web interface.
 After confirming that we have received the payment, we will pin the file to on of our local IPFS nodes.
 After the file is successfully pin, we pin the hash cluster wide.
 The reason for doing is that currently the ipfs cluster service is in development, as has some issues with long pin times timing out.
 By pinning to the local node first, we ensure a high bandwidth low-latency connection between ifps, and the cluster to avoid any delays that might occur due to pinning a hash whose only providing node is located across the globe, and similar situations.

 To prevent abuse of the pricing system, even if a file or hash is already pinned on the system, a subsequent pin request from a different user will incur data charges according to how long that file or hash is to be pinned in our system, since that user is also requesting data persistence.
 In terms of files remaining in our system, the longest pin request is what we follow.